Undergraduate Elementary Education Program

 The Educational Studies major is designed for students seeking certification at the Elementary level.
 Students in the Educational Studies program can earn certification for teaching pre-kindergarten through 3rd grade (PK-3) and/or 3rd grade through 6th grade (3-6).
-Students also have the option to take additional courses to earn an endorsement in Special Education (K-12), teaching English as a Second Language (K-12), or Elementary Spanish.
+Students also have the option to take additional courses to earn an endorsement in Special Education (K-12) or teaching English as a Second Language (K-12).

-To earn Elementary Teacher Certification, all GVSU students must complete the Educational Studies major through the College of Education and Community Innovation and the PCKET (Pedagogical Content Knowledge for Elementary Teaching) major through the College of Liberal Arts and Sciences.
-This double major program offers courses that meet Michigan Department of Education Standards for the Preparation of Teachers of Lower and Upper Elementary Education.
+To earn Elementary Teacher Certification, all GVSU students must complete the Educational Studies major through the College of Education and Community Innovation, and the PCKET (Pedagogical Content Knowledge for Elementary Teaching) major through the College of Liberal Arts and Sciences.
+This double major program offers courses that meet Michigan Department of Education Standards for the Preparation of Teachers of Lower and/or Upper Elementary Education.

 In the PCKET major, students learn content and pedagogy in the academic disciplines that are taught in an elementary curriculum: English language arts, mathematics, science, social studies, fine arts, and health and physical education.
 PCKET faculty engage students in discipline-specific teaching and learning, opportunities for research and scholarly activity in the disciplines, experiences in area classrooms and in the community, and study abroad programs.

-The Elementary programs (for students beginning in Fall 2021 or later) will prepare you to teach in one of the following areas:
+The Elementary programs (for students beginning in Fall 2021 or later) prepares you to teach in one of the following areas:

 - English as a Second Language (ESL) (K-12)